This post is also available in: French

 I also invite you to use these tags: #ccleaders and #creativeresponses and to list places where you distributed these principles HERE.

-Thanks to the organizers of Creative Climate Leadership Arizona, notably Alison Tickell and Sholeh Johnston of Julie’s Bicycle, in partnership with Marda Kirn of EcoArts Connections, Diana Liverman of the University of Arizona, Shireen Miller of the Colorado European Union Center for Excellence and Alexis Frasz for this opportunity and to my fellow participants for sharing their knowledge and for your solidarity.
+Thanks to the organizers of Creative Climate Leadership USA, notably Alison Tickell and Sholeh Johnston of Julie’s Bicycle, in partnership with Marda Kirn of EcoArts Connections, Diana Liverman of the University of Arizona, Shireen Miller of the Colorado European Union Center for Excellence and Alexis Frasz for this opportunity and to my fellow participants for sharing their knowledge and for your solidarity.